Faculty Friday Spotlight: Dr. Albert van der Waag

 What are some of your fondest memories of Sint Maarten?

 My fondest memories of Sint Maarten are mainly from the time when I was a practicing physician: the interactions with my patients, nurses, and the population of Sint Maarten in general.
 Patients who shared with you the most personal stories and who you cared for when serious problems arose and when solutions were found.
-I loved the time when I was doing deliveries and probably have done more than 1,000 deliveries in Sint Maarten, and even delivered triplets on Statia, without an incubator or other doctor present.
+I loved the time when I was doing deliveries and probably have done more than 1,000 deliveries in Sint Maarten, and even delivered triplets on Statia, without an incubator or other doctors present.
 All three girls are alive and are now mothers themselves.

 What are some of your favorite things about Sint Maarten?